Zoxcore/GSoC2019/project_ideas_list.md

 and the Android platform (as it is very flexible and readily available).

 ___
-### Code Cleanup and Stability

-<b>Brief Explanation:</b>
-The Source Code for ToxBlinkenwall has evolved over the years, by quickly implementing features and ideas and testing them out.<br>
-This Process was great for fast progress, yet not so great for a clear and structured code base.<br>
-We want to clean the Code, and fix some of the most common mistakes made.<br>

-<b>Expected Results:</b>
-- C Code is purged of unused functions and variables
-- Most Common Bugs (SEGV) fixed
-- Most Common Causes for Crashes fixed
-- Write Documentation for Test Cases
-- Create Code Test and/or Unit tests

-<b>Knowledge Prerequisite:</b> Experience with C, Knowledge about Debugging (and Debugger Tools)

-<b>Difficulty:</b> Easy

-<b>Mentor:</b> strfry

-___
 ### VideoConference (Video Call with more than 2 participants)

 <b>Brief Explanation:</b>